Altinn/altinn-studio-docs/content/app/app-dev-course/modul5/_index.en.md

 In this module you have expanded the application with a confirmation step, customized the view and implemented validation and authorization rules attached to the process step.

-The service should be able to run on your local computer with local test and you should be able to test the new process step an confirm that the view is as desired.
+The service should be able to run on your local computer with local test and you should be able to test the new process step and confirm that the view is as desired.

 **Remember to _push_ your local changes, so that they are available in Altinn Studio when you're happy with them**